Kitura/Kitura/.github/CONTRIBUTING.md

    `$ git clone https://github.com/YOUR_GITHUB_ID/Kitura`

 2. Make changes to code, usually by tackling an issue.
-A list of issues can be found at [here](https://github.com/IBM-Swift/Kitura/issues).
-If you are new to Swift or software development, look for issues labelled ["good starting issue"](https://github.com/IBM-Swift/Kitura/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+A list of issues can be found [here](https://github.com/IBM-Swift/Kitura/issues).
+If you are new to Swift or software development, look for issues labelled ["good first issue"](https://github.com/IBM-Swift/Kitura/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

    If there aren't any tagged issues, post in [Slack](http://swift-at-ibm-slack.mybluemix.net/) and the team would be happy to help you get started.

    **Tip:** If you are on macOS, Xcode can be a great way to work on Kitura.
 You can download the latest Xcode [here](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
-You'll need to open a Terminal window, and navigate to the root of the Kitura project you cloned.
-Then, type the following command into Terminal:
+Navigate to the root of the Kitura project you cloned and then type the following command:

    `$ swift package generate-xcodeproj`
-   ​

    This will generate an Xcode Project, open the .xcodeproj file with:

    `$ open *.xcodeproj`